Isaac-QiXing/CRanker/readme.txt

-MATLAB Compiler
+Exe files of OLCS-Ranker

+Version 4.4.2

 1. Prerequisites for Deployment

 .
-Verify the MATLAB runtime is installed and ensure you
-  have installed version 8.5 (R2015a).
+Verify the MATLAB runtime is installed and ensure you    have installed version 8.5 (R2015a).

 .
 If the MATLAB runtime is not installed, do the following:
   (1) enter